samuelshoun/benfords_law_test/README.md

 # benfords_law_test

-This notebook defines a function which subjects an array-like series of numbers to a chi-squared test for goodness-of-fit to Benford's Law.
+This notebook defines a Python function which subjects an array-like series of numbers to a chi-squared test for goodness-of-fit to Benford's Law.

 In this test, following convention applies: